Precision Medicine Research Fellowships at FIMR

 - Each undergraduate recipient must sign a University of Notre Dame Undergraduate Research Opportunity Waiver, Release, and Indemnification Agreement for work to be conducted off-campus.

-- All awardees, graduate and undergraduate, must sign an FIMR/ND Precision Medicine Research Fellowship Agreement, which includes a commitment to submit a written final report on their research and fellowship experience by the end of the summer (final 2017 date to be annouced), as well as three photos of the student engaged in research-related activities.
+- All awardees, graduate and undergraduate, must sign an FIMR/ND Precision Medicine Research Fellowship Agreement, which includes a commitment to submit a written final report on their research and fellowship experience by the end of the summer (final 2019 date to be announced), as well as three photos of the student engaged in research-related activities.

-Please direct questions to Arnie Phifer at 631-3057 or firstname.lastname@example.org.
+Please direct questions to Corrine Hornbeck at 631-7385 or firstname.lastname@example.org.